jpbehera-zz/MDW-ingestion-load-template/README.md

 ### Foreach Loop
  ** Using Foreach loop we are looping through all the tables that we gathered in the previous activity and running a copy command to land the data in the landing zone in ADLS Gen 2
 ### Databricks Notebook
- ** Using Azure Databricks Notebook Activity we are reading data from ADLS Gen 2 (using Service principal) from all the five different files stored in separate partitions
+ ** Using Azure Databricks Notebook Activity we are reading data from ADLS Gen 2 (using Service principal) from all the five different files stored in separate partitions \n
- ** Using this activity, we are moving data from Landing zone  Raw zone  Curated zone ** We are using SparkSQL to perform the transformation ** Output of the transformation job is storing data in the curated zone in ADLS Gen 2 ** We are storing the data in Curated zone in a partitioned structure
+ ** Using this activity, we are moving data from Landing zone --> Raw zone --> Curated zone ** We are using SparkSQL to perform the transformation ** Output of the transformation job is storing data in the curated zone in ADLS Gen 2 ** We are storing the data in Curated zone in a partitioned structure